cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 ![StandingGravWave](./Images/Special_StandingGravWave.jpg)
 </div>

-* Units may only move through Standing Grav-Wave in the direction indicated by the token.
+* Units may only move through in the indicated direction.

 #### Collapsed Space-Times<a name="CollapsedSpaceTimes"></a>
 <div>